Manage nodes

 -

-Confirm that the number of pods and nodes increases appropriately as the load increases.
+Observe the increasing number of pods and nodes as load increases.

 Pending